Child Support Our Dedication to the Cause of Your Family is Unparalleled

 When the parents claim that no assistance is needed, a judge will consider comparing the parties' incomes.
 If the incomes are comparable, it can be shown that both parents can fairly afford and split all of the child's expenses.

-Whether you are requesting child support or are being asked to pay it, our dedicated Collin and Denton county child support lawyers at Malik & Associates, PLLC, will be in your corner with the experience and knowledge to get you a fair outcome.
+Whether you are requesting child support or are being asked to pay it, our dedicated Collin and Denton County child support lawyers at Malik & Associates, PLLC, will be in your corner with the experience and knowledge to get you a fair outcome.

 Why Should You Hire Us?